 Don’t discount the health of the tiny bit of gum tissue between your teeth.
 Although they’re small, they help to protect the roots of your teeth from exposure, bacteria and the effect of food between your teeth.
 Here are some of the signs that they’re in good shape:

 - Firm attachment.
-Your interdental papilla are what stands between the roots of your teeth and harmful bacteria and food particles.
+Your interdental papilla is what stands between the roots of your teeth and harmful bacteria and food particles.
 When healthy, they attach firmly between teeth without leaving gaps.
 When gums begin to leave gaps or recede down the teeth, it’s a sign that they’re not as healthy as they should be.

 - Triangular shape.
 Another sign of receding gums is the shape of the papilla between your teeth.
 When healthy, there should be a small triangle of tissue between each set of teeth.
 Papilla should also be equivalent to the size of the teeth they are next to, with molars having large papilla and canines having small papilla.

-Your interdental papilla have an important part to play in your overall oral health.
+Your interdental papilla has an important part to play in your overall oral health.
 By taking the time to examine them and look for signs that they might be suffering, you can address small issues before they become big problems during your next dental checkup.